Photo by Julie Clopper

 - Raked in billions in taxpayer subsidies for its new headquarters buildings in Virginia, despite being worth over $1 trillion.
 Investigators at The Intercept reported that Amazon’s “HQ2” will cost Virginia taxpayers $4.6 billion, twice as much as the company stated.
 The Washington Post reported it would cost taxpayers $2.5 billion, but that still means one of the world’s most valuable companies is tapping taxpayers’ money to build a headquarters that will create a lot of negative impacts for local residents.

-While Amazon makes it so easy to shop on its site, if you resist the urge to engage in one-click shopping, and instead shop directly with a local green business, you’ll have the satisfaction of knowing you are supporting your local economy and get to meet business owners and employees who share your values.
+- While Amazon makes it so easy to shop on its site, if you resist the urge to engage in one-click shopping and instead shop directly with a local green business, you’ll have the satisfaction of knowing you are supporting your local economy and get to meet business owners and employees who share your values.

-You can also check out our Sustainable Alternatives to Amazon.
-Either way, you’ll wind up being more intentional about your spending, and more likely only purchase what you need, and you’ll be directly supporting the green economy.
+You’ll wind up being more intentional about your spending, and more likely only purchase what you need, and you’ll be directly supporting the green economy.